AdobeDocs/journey-optimizer-learn.en/help/challenges/loyalty-status-welcome-email-challenge.md

 >[!TAB Task]

-When a loyalty customer qualifies for the platinum tier, they should receive and email to congratulate and inform them of their new benefits.
+When a loyalty customer qualifies for the platinum tier, they should receive an email to congratulate and inform them of their new benefits.
 The creative team has provided an HTML file **[Luma – status upgrade - welcome eMail](/help/challenges/assets/email-assets/StatusUpgradeEmail.zip)** with the email body.

-1. Create a [!UICONTROL segment] in Journey Optimizer called `Luma – status upgrade`.
+1. Create a [!UICONTROL segment] in Journey Optimizer called `Luma – platinum status`.
 2. Create a journey called `Luma – New Status – platinum`.
      1. A customer moves into the journey, when they qualify for the platinum loyalty tier.
-     2. The customer should receive an email message labeled `Luma – Platinum Status - Welcome`, with the subject line `Welcome to Platinum Status, (recipient's first name)!` with the email body provided by the creative team.
+     2. The customer should receive an email message labeled `Luma – Platinum Status - Welcome`, with the subject line `Welcome to Platinum Status, {firstName}!` with the email body provided by the creative team.
 This is a [!UICONTROL transactional] eMail.
      3. When uploading the HTML file, you notice that the email is referring to "diamond" status, rather than "platinum".
-Rather than requesting a new file from the creative team, update the email in the Email Designer.
+Rather than requesting a new file from the creative team, update the email in the [!UICONTROL email designer].

 >[!TAB Success criteria]